Falls Curfew: End of the curfew

 Although the area remained sealed off, by midday on Sunday 5 July there was a perception among locals that the operation had been abandoned.
 According to Hanley and Millar, "the British knew that most of the 'more attractive' armaments had been spirited away 'before the cordon was fully effective'".
-The curfew was broken on Sunday, when 3,000 women and children from the nationalist Andersonstown area marched to the British lines with food and other groceries for the people there.
+The curfew was broken on Sunday when 3,000 women and children from the nationalist Andersonstown area marched to the British lines with food and other groceries for the people there.
 The unprepared soldiers tried to hold back the crowd at first, but eventually allowed it to pass through.

-By the time the search was over, the troops had captured about 100 firearms, 100 home-made grenades, 250 pounds of explosives and 21,000 rounds of ammunition.
+By the time the search was over, the troops had captured about 100 firearms, 100 homemade grenades, 250 pounds of explosives and 21,000 rounds of ammunition.
 Among the firearms were 52 pistols, 35 rifles, 6 machine guns and 14 shotguns.
 Almost all of this material belonged to the Official IRA.

 It was later reported that while the lower Falls was under curfew and the streets emptied of people, the British Army had driven two Ulster Unionist Party government ministers, John Brooke and William Long, through the area in armoured vehicles.
 This enraged nationalists, who perceived the gesture as a symbol of unionist triumphalism over an area subdued by British military force.